Know Before You Go: Steps You Should Take When Planning a Trip Abroad

 - Your previous U.S. passport was lost, stolen, or damaged

 - Your previous U.S. passport was issued more than 15 years ago

-If you need a passport renewal, it’s important to note that the timelines have changed due to the pandemic and, now, an increasing demand for passports as vaccinations become more available.
+If you need a passport renewal, it’s important to note that the timelines have changed due to the pandemic and, now, an increasing demand for passports and other travel documents.

 Once you send off your passport for renewal, you can track it through the State Department’s online self service tool.
 If your status update says “not available,” that means your application and documents are still on their way to the passport center.
 Once the status update is “In process,” your application and documents have been received by the agency.

 If you applied for a passport renewal and have not received it within 14 weeks for a routine application or 10 weeks for an expedited application, a letter has likely been sent to you requesting more information.
 At this point, if you did not get a letter and are concerned, you can reach out to our office at 610–626–2020.